 8. Keep Improving

 So, you’ve handled things well and your service level reached the KPIs.
 Satisfied?
 Don’t be.
 There’s always room for improvement which can help get customers back.
 Contact the customers who weren’t satisfied with your service and ask them what would have made the difference for them.
-Then based from their responses, try to work something out.
+Then based on their responses, try to work something out.

 Creating customer loyalty boils down to showing real concern and exerting effort.
 The customer is smart enough to sense if you’re just running through the motions or sincerely finding a resolution.
 That is what they’ll remember, the impression you left, either good or bad, and you can count on them sharing the details with their friends and family and on social media.

 Ready to move your business forward?
 Let our customer service team in the Philippines assist you in handling your brand’s day-to-day operations, ensuring quality customer service – always.
 Contact us now!